bbc/origin_simulator/README.md

 Where:
 * A **Load Test Client**, could be a tool like [WRK2](https://github.com/giltene/wrk2), [AB](https://httpd.apache.org/docs/2.4/programs/ab.html) or [Vegeta](https://github.com/tsenart/vegeta).
-* The load test **Target** is the app you want to test, Something like NGINX or whatever fetches data from an upstream source.
+* The load test **Target** is the service you want to test, such as NGINX, custom app or whatever fetches data from an upstream source.
-* **OriginSimulator** fetches the data from the original endpoint, caches it and then acts as a slow and unstable service just having a bad day.
+* **OriginSimulator** can simulate an origin and can be programatically set to behave slow or unstable.

 ## Scenarios

-A JSON recipe defines the different stages of the scenario:
+A JSON recipe defines the different stages of the scenario.
+This is an example of specifying an origin with stages:

 ```json
 {